PaackEng/paack-ui/README.md

 The components' API strikes to be strict.
 That means it pragmatically stops the developer from performing undesired options combinations.
 Thus, producing unexpected behaviors or non-planned visuals artifacts.

-The purpose of Elm UI as the backend is to keep components accessible.
+The purpose of using Elm UI is mostly to keep components accessible.

 The usage of this library is mostly internal, but we are open to suggestions and feedback.